 In June 1982, the Manitoba Legislature passed Bill 34 granting Menno Simons College a charter to grant degrees.
 Since then, Menno Simons College has enjoyed tremendous growth.
 By 1988, Menno Simons College had become known as the home of Conflict Resolution Studies and International Development Studies and the college formally affiliated with a major public university, The University of Winnipeg.

-In 1989, Menno Simons College offered its first credit courses with teaching president, George Epp, PhD. and one full-time professor, Bernie Wiebe, PhD.
-Dr. George Richert became the second President of MSC and in the mid-1990s, under the leadership of Dr. George Epp, Menno Simons College joined Canadian Mennonite Bible College and Concord College as a founding college of Canadian Mennonite University.
+In 1989, Menno Simons College offered its first credit courses with teaching president, George Epp, PhD.and one full-time professor, Bernie Wiebe, PhD.
+Dr. George Richert became the second President of MSC and in the mid-1990s, under the leadership of Dr. George Epp, Menno Simons College joined Canadian Mennonite Bible College and Concord College as a founding college of Canadian Mennonite University (CMU).
 Menno Simons College serves as the downtown campus of Canadian Mennonite University.

 Governance and Leadership

-In 1998, Rev. Jack Loepp succeeded Dr. Friesen as board chair and continued until 2003, when Canadian Mennonite University merged its three-fold administration into one, installing its first president, Gerald Gerbrandt, PhD. and appointing one governing board.
-Throughout the mid-2000s Canadian Mennonite University developed a new administrative structure, including a Vice President Academic who oversees all academic matters throughout the institution and four academic deans.
+In 1998, Rev. Jack Loepp succeeded Dr. Friesen as board chair and continued until 2003, when Canadian Mennonite University merged its three-fold administration into one, installing its first president, Gerald Gerbrandt, PhD and appointing one governing board.
+Throughout the mid-2000s, CMU developed a new administrative structure, including a Vice-President Academic who oversees all academic matters throughout the institution and four academic deans.